JacobRPrice/JacobRPrice.github.io/_posts/2018-03-27-Use-Full-Boil-Volume.md

 When culturing microbes, there's a reason that we don't dilute growth media after its been autoclaved, I don't know why homebrewing would be any different.

 ### \*Addendum: on temperature control
 There are valid reasons why both camps claim that easier temperature control is obtained with thier preferred method and, funny enough, it's for the same reason: **thermal mass**.
 Smaller boil volumes are easier to add heat to to bring temperatures up, while larger boil volumes possess higher thermal mass and lose heat more slowly to the ambient environment.
 For this point the benefit of one approach over the other really comes down to the space, equipment, and burner/stove used by each individual homebrewer.
-For this reason I consider it this point a wash.
+For this reason I consider this point a wash.